jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 update.
 After some research on the Internet it turned out that <a href="https://jeykllrb.com" title="Official Jekyll Homepage" target="_blank">Jekyll</a>
 could be the right choice for me.
-In this blog post I will outline what Jekyll acutally is, why I decided to use it, how I built my tech blog with it and what I like or dislike about it with my knowledge so far.
+In this blog post I will outline what Jekyll acutally is, why I decided to use it, how you can build a blog with it and what I like about it with my knowledge so far.
 Enough introductory words, let's get started!

 ## Why Jekyll?
 Jekyll is a blog-aware static website generator programmed in Ruby.
-It heavily uses Markdown and generates static HTML documents out of it.
-So, why should I learn yet another technology to create my blog or personal site when there exist things like Wordpress, Joomla or Drupal out.
+It uses Markdown and generates static HTML documents out of it.
+So, why should I learn yet another technology to create my blog or personal site when there exist things like Wordpress, Joomla or Drupal.

 * <b>Higher performance</b>